isomerpages/ema-pl/_events/segc-youth/overview.md

 * [Junior (lower secondary students) and Senior (upper secondary and junior college students)](#SEGC (Youth) - Junior/Senior)
 * [Institutes of Higher Learning (ITE, polytechnic and university students)](#SEGC (Youth) - IHL)

-Winning teams in each of the 3 categories will win a total of $10,000 in cash prizes.
+Winning teams will win a total of $50,000 in cash prizes across the 3 categories .

 <a id="SEGC (Youth) - Junior/Senior" href=""></a>
 ### Overview of SEGC (Youth) 2022 - Junior/Senior